 Ability to work inside or outside in hot or cold conditions

 METHOD OF APPLICATION

 To apply for this position, please visit our website at GRCC Job Openings.
 Grand Rapids Community College is only accepting online applications for this position.
 Submit a cover letter and resume.
-The opportunity to apply for this position will be open until filled (position will be reviewed June 26, 2019, at 11:59 p.m).
+This posting will remain open until filled.
+Review of applications will begin on September 30, 2019.
 Individuals with diverse backgrounds are encouraged to apply.
 Grand Rapids Community College is an Equal Opportunity Employer.

 About Grand Rapids Community College

 The urban campus of Grand Rapids Community College is situated on a six-block area in the heart of Michigan’s second largest metropolitan area with a population approaching one million.
 GRCC, founded in 1914, is the oldest community college in Michigan, but the atmosphere is exciting and contemporary; its top-notch faculty, commitment to diversity in programming and campus lifestyle, and the strong spirit of community collaboration under the leadership of President Bill Pink, make it a vital and rewarding workplace.
 Known as “The Community’s College,” GRCC is responsive to the needs of surrounding business, economic, cultural and educational environments.
 The college offers credit and non-credit, associate degree and certification programs, and workforce training at both on- and off-campus locations so that students of all ages and abilities can pursue personal goals for higher education and/or enhanced job opportunities with success.
 For more information about GRCC, visit our website at www.grcc.edu